 My Dream Vegetable and Herb Kitchen Garden

-Last year, I tacked a big project – a vegetable kitchen garden.
-It was so successful that I am going to do it again.
+Two years ago, I tackled a big project – a vegetable kitchen garden.
+It was successful for the first year, and then it wasn’t.
+I am going to do it again.
 But with a few modifications.

 In today’s fast-paced world, there’s something deeply satisfying about growing a kitchen garden.
 Not only does it reconnect us with healthy eating, but it also provides a sense of accomplishment and self-sufficiency.
-Inspired by Nicole Burke’s Kitchen Garden Revival book and her online class, Kitchen Garden 2.0, I will share how I created my dream vegetable and herb kitchen garden.
+Last year’s garden was a huge disappointment, but I have a new plan.

 A Guide to Starting Your Kitchen Vegetable Garden